Why invest in XRP? What are Ripple investment pros and challenges? Here is everything you need to know about Ripple investing.

 If you’re strapped for time and simply want to invest in Ripple without reading our in-depth walkthrough - follow the steps below!

-- Step 1: Open an account with a regulated, commission-free Ripple broker like eToro
+- Step 1: Open an account with a regulated broker

 - Step 2: Deposit some funds with a debit/credit card, e-wallet, or bank transfer

 - Step 3: Choose the amount you want to invest in Ripple

 - Step 5: Leave your Ripple stored until you decide to cash out

 As the 5-step walkthrough above highlights, the process of investing in Ripple could not be easier.
 Best of all, there is no requirement to worry about cryptocurrency wallets - as regulated brokers like eToro will store the XRP tokens for you!

 What is Ripple?